summer playlist suggestions

 “Here Comes the Sun” by The Beatles (1969)

 In his autobiography, I, Me, Mine, George Harrison describes writing this ode at the close of a particularly punishing winter, while strolling through Eric Clapton’s garden.
-It was included in Abbey Road and, in tandem with his other contribution to the album, “Something,” established Harrison as a skilled songwriter on par with his revered bandmates.
-Nearly four decades on, it’s still the perfect way to herald the return of summer.
+It was included in the Abbey Road album and, in tandem with his other contribution to the album Something, established Harrison as a skilled songwriter on par with his revered bandmates.
+Fifty years have passed and, it’s still the perfect way to herald the return of summer.

 “Summer in the City” by the Lovin’ Spoonful (1966)